harho/sa/README.md

-Shadow Annotations / Reactive Annotations
+# Shadow Annotations

 Shadows Annotations is javascript library for AngularJS, Angular2.
 After many years developing enterprise applications I realized that we do something wrong and it was beginning of Shadow Annotations/Reactive Annotations.
-The idea behind SA/RA is very simple.
+The idea behind SA is very simple.
 It is based on reactive model and what is reactive model?
 Frankly, it is model that knows how to react when his attribute is changed.
 Let image person model.
 Every person has first and last name.
 ```